-If you enjoy working with numbers and want to emerge as a business leader, consider pursuing a finance MBA.
+If you enjoy working with numbers and want to become a business leader, consider pursuing a finance MBA online.
 This versatile degree covers advanced business topics with a financial emphasis.
-Graduates can work in roles such as financial analyst.
-According to the Bureau of Labor Statistics (BLS), the need for financial analysts is projected to grow 6% between 2018 and 2028.
+Graduates can pursue employment as financial analysts and other similar roles.
+According to the Bureau of Labor Statistics (BLS), financial analyst employment is projected to grow by 6% from 2020-2030.

 Earning this degree can increase your earning potential and lead to work in fulfilling supervisory roles.
 By gaining expertise in finance, you demonstrate to employers that you possess the skills and knowledge needed to help a company thrive.

 How to Choose an Online Program in Finance

 With so many available options, finding the best online finance MBA for your needs takes time and research.
 Below, we outline some important factors to consider when researching schools, such as cost, class format, and accreditation.
 Many programs list this information on their websites, but prospective enrollees should contact the schools' admissions offices with any relevant questions.

 Colleges and universities offer programs in different formats.
 Some schools only allow students to take classes in person.
 Other programs take place entirely online or through a mix of in-person and online courses.

 Pursuing an online finance MBA typically suits working professionals, as the online flexibility makes it easier to manage full-time employment while earning a degree.
 Some online programs deliver courses asynchronously without set class times.

 A program's support level can affect student success.
 Tutoring services, database libraries, and 24-hour tech support can contribute to a positive educational experience.

 The professor-to-student ratio can also affect student support, as professors with smaller class sizes can often provide more individualized attention to enrollees.
 Some schools also offer financial support through academic scholarships or paid graduate positions.